Second homes in Wales: Are owners selling up ahead of tax hikes?

 "The council tax premiums can form part of a package that also includes planning measures and steps to reduce the number of self-catering properties being switched to business rates instead of council tax," a spokesperson added.

-A Welsh government spokesperson said: "We are committed to taking immediate and radical action using the planning, property and taxation systems to tackle the injustices in the current housing market, including the negative impact that second homes and unaffordable housing can have, and will soon have a package of proposals to tackle the various problems this presents."
+The Welsh government said: "We are committed to taking immediate and radical action using the planning, property and taxation systems to tackle the injustices in the current housing market, including the negative impact that second homes and unaffordable housing can have, and will soon have a package of proposals to tackle the various problems this presents."

+- EXPLORE ANGLESEY'S RICH WILDLIFE: Iolo explore Wales’ biggest island by land and sea

+- ICONIC WELSH PEOPLE, PLACES AND THINGS: Kiri unearths the best clips from the BBC Wales archive